 - WRDTP Studentship FAQs

-The process for ring-fenced awards will run in conjunction with the standard Pathway Award competition and follow the same assessment criteria.
+The process for ring-fenced awards will be embedded within the standard Pathway Award competition and follow the same assessment criteria and timescales.
 Applicants will be considered for a standard Pathway Award in the main competition.

-Staff involved in the WRDTP Studentships competition (both professional service and academic) will undertake or be able to evidence that they have already undertaken appropriate equality training.
+Nominations for the overall Pathway Awards awards are assessed by senior academic colleagues from our partner institutions.
+Staff involved in the WRDTP Studentships competition (both professional service and academic) will undertake or be able to evidence that they have already undertaken appropriate high-quality equality, diversity and inclusion training.